 Program plans are written weekly based on themes.
-The following areas are included on the program plans, cognitive, creative, fine motor, gross motor, science, music, sensory and dramatic play.
+The following areas are included on the program plans: cognitive, creative, fine motor, gross motor, science, music, sensory and dramatic play.
 Nottinghill brings in various services from the community to enhance our program, such as outside sports programming and outside music programming.

-Report cards are written in the school year to let parents know how their child is progressing in our program.
-Formal parent meetings are set up upon request and informal information is shared with parents daily.
+Report cards are written during the school year to let parents know how their child is progressing in our program.
+The 3AM and 3PM classes will receive a final report card in June and the JK/SK class will receive 1 progress meeting with the lead teacher in January and a formal report card in June.
+Formal parent-teacher meetings can be arranged upon request and informal information is shared with parents daily.